fbcouto/dissipative-gravitation-model/README.md

 ## 1. Physical Foundations: The Break from the Standard Model

-The Standard Model of Cosmology ($\Lambda$CDM) postulates that the universe had a singular beginning (the Big Bang), where space and time were created simultaneously from a point of infinite density, expanding passively ever since.
+The Standard Model of Cosmology "The Lambda Cold Dark Matter model" postulates that the universe had a singular beginning (the Big Bang), where space and time were created simultaneously from a point of infinite density, expanding passively ever since.

 The **Dissipative Gravitation Model**, by attributing hydrodynamic properties and a Base Tension ($\gamma$) to spacetime, directly contradicts this premise.
 If space possesses resistance and mechanical friction, it cannot be a byproduct of an explosion; it must be the **pre-existing medium** where physical events occur.
 This paradigm shift requires rewriting three pillars of observational cosmology: